Linfen: Pollution

-China's rapid industrialization and urbanization beginning in the 1990s (see opening of China) led to increased energy demand causing a dramatic increase in the price of coal.
+China's rapid industrialization and urbanization beginning in the 1990s (see reform and opening up) led to increased energy demand causing a dramatic increase in the price of coal.
 This led to a rapid expansion of loosely regulated private mines.
 Mining, cooking, smelting and other heavy industries which developed around the city have led to catastrophic environmental damage.

 In 2006, the Blacksmith Institute included Linfen in its annual "10 worst" report, calling the city the most polluted city in China.
 It has also been listed as one of the world's ten dirtiest cities by the Popular Science website.
 The city has ranked at the bottom of the World Bank's air quality rankings.

 From its low point, in 2004, with only fifteen days out of the year with an acceptable level of air pollution, the environmental situation has improved.
 After a series of negative reports on the extreme level of pollution in the city, efforts were made to clean up Linfen.
 Substandard mines were closed.
 Coal trucks were kept from entering the city, resulting in much less coal dust.
 The city has also switched much of its heating source from coal to gas.
 197 large coal-fired boilers and more than 600 smaller boilers were decommissioned.
 As of 2007, 85% of population used natural gas rather than coal for their heating.
 The State Environmental Protection Agency (SEPA) has forced many of the less-efficient smaller factories to close and enforced stricter standards for larger factories including mandating the installation of sulfur scrubbers.

 Since 2006, the government has taken a series of measures to modify industrial structure and economic development mode.
 Relevant policies was issued such as emission thresholds of industrial pollution.
 Over the last few years the Ministry of Environmental Protection has been closely monitoring Linfen's environment conditions.
 While the China Youth Daily reported in 2014 that Linfen was experiencing the great change from the "most polluted city" to "model city of environmental protection", other sources suggest that little progress has been made in combating pollution.
 In 2018, the Chinese government openly criticized the city's failure to meet pollution targets, and a 2019 report by the Chinese Ministry of Ecology and Environment found that the city's air pollution was the worst among the 168 cities the ministry monitored.
 Following the report, the city's government ordered further pollution controls for the city's industry.